cloudfoundry/stratos/deploy/docker-compose/README.md

 # Deploying with Docker Compose

-The following guide details how to deploy the Straos UI Console in a local docker environemtn using Docker Compose.
+The following guide details how to deploy the Stratos UI Console in a local docker environment using Docker Compose.

 ## Requirements:
 This project depends on the following: